 New first-year or transfer students who do not submit all required Immunization documentation will not be allowed to register or enroll in classes after their first term of enrollment at Nevada State College.

 Students approved to live in campus residential housing will not be issued a key until all required Immunization documentation is received.

 If the health authority determines that there is a case at Nevada State College having a communicable disease against which immunity is required for admission, and a student who has not submitted proof of immunity to that disease is attending Nevada State, the president shall require that:

 B. The student be excluded from Nevada State College until allowed to return by the health authority.

-A. The student (or, if the student is a minor, the student’s parent or guardian) submits a written statement indicating that the student’s religious beliefs prohibit Immunization;
+A. Religious: The student (or, if the student is a minor, the student’s parent or guardian) submits a written statement indicating that the student’s religious beliefs prohibit Immunization;

-B. The student (or, if the student is a minor, the student’s parent or guardian) submits a statement written by a licensed physician who has examined and/or treated the student, stating that the student has a medical condition that prevents the student from being Immunized to the extent required;
+B. Medical: The student (or, if the student is a minor, the student’s parent or guardian) submits a statement written by a licensed physician who has examined and/or treated the student, stating that the student has a medical condition that prevents the student from being Immunized to the extent required;

-C. The student is enrolled only in online/distance education programs and does not attend any class sessions on campus.
+C. Online: The student is enrolled only in online/distance education programs and does not attend any class sessions on campus.